Caneda/Docs/docs/compilation.rst

 This section provides the basic guidelines to compile Caneda in GNU/Linux.

-The distribution-specific compilation procedures are detailed later on this document.
+The distribution-specific compilation procedures are detailed later on this document, such as:

---insert links to distribution-specific instructions here--
+  * :ref:`compilation-stretch`
+  * :ref:`compilation-jessie`

 .. note:: To obtain the distribution name and release of a particular system, execute ``lsb_release -da`` from a system console.